guanyingc/SDPS-Net/README.md

 ```
 sh scripts/download_pretrained_models.sh
 ```
-If the above command is not working, please manually download the trained models from One Drive ([LCNet and NENet](https://connecthkuhk-my.sharepoint.com/:f:/g/personal/u3004356_connect_hku_hk/ErCV-lrYvslGkcK_844HzHQBmiB1v_A2CdTuWRvxxtbhYQ?e=NCKYVs)) and put them in `./data/models/`.
+If the above command is not working, please manually download the trained models from BaiduYun ([LCNet and NENet](https://pan.baidu.com/s/10huOyPkfDSkDUK23_j4y1w?pwd=i5ha)) and put them in `./data/models/`.

 ### Test SDPS-Net on the DiLiGenT main dataset
 ```shell